Mothers Day isn’t a happy day for everyone

 Are you expecting that it will be an emotionally difficult day for you?
-Thoughts and feeling s about Mothers Day might make you feel sad, anxious or guilty and it may stop you from doing the things that you would like to do.
+Thoughts and feelings about Mothers Day might make you feel sad, anxious or guilty and it may stop you from doing the things that you would like to do.

 Talk to someone

 If you need someone to really listen, empathise and help you through your grief then a bereavement counsellor can help.

 Decide to celebrate your mother’s life

 It can be difficult, but deciding to be happy on Mothers Day and do happy things that might give you a purpose are worth considering.

 Plan to go out and exercise

-Set aside time to grieve
+If you have lost your mother, set aside time to grieve

 This could be a short time in the day when you are going to think about everything related to the loss of your mum.
-During this time, lets say an hour, you may cry, you may feel angry that she isn’t around or many other emotions might come to the surface.
+During this time, let’s say an hour, you may cry, you may feel angry that she isn’t around or many other emotions might come to the surface.

 Give to someone